 Graves isn’t responsible for the stories his Roman sources told.
 But he was responsible for which sources he chose to trust.
 In particular, his use of Juvenal is pretty shameless.
 Even in the 1930s, scholars didn’t take Juvenal’s poetry as fact, so his choice to repeat the whole sex contest story is a sign that he wasn’t being particularly discriminating about the anecdotes he incorporated into his novels.
 He’s also responsible for the way he chose to assemble his sources into a coherent narrative, and the theme that the Julio-Claudians were good men ruined by bad women was something he imposed on the material, since the Roman sources are quite critical of some of the men in the family.

 For example, the actual Postumus was apparently a much darker figure than the Postumus of the series; Tacitus describes him as “young, physically tough, indeed brutish….devoid of every good quality” (Tacitus, Annals, 1.3), while Suetonius and Cassius Dio are much harsher.
 But Graves and Pulman make him a thorough decent and likeable young man, a friend of Claudius, who is falsely accused of rape by Livilla because Livia views him as a threat to Tiberius’ succession.
 So Graves chose to ignore his historical personality in order to make him a better person.
 Similarly, while the historical Drusus Julius Caesar was apparently a rather violent man (which might explain his wife’s decision to have an affair with Sejanus); in the series Castor is something of a partier who grows up as he realizes the corruption of his father’s rule.
 So Graves and Pulman have a tendency to make the male Julio-Claudians better than they were, while accepting at face value the highly-negative picture of the women.
-In other words, the misogyny of the series might have its roots in the series, but Graves wasn’t just passively repeating his sources.
+In other words, the misogyny of the series might have its roots in the sources, but Graves wasn’t just passively repeating his sources.
 It’s an unfortunate element of an otherwise stellar series.

 This post, and the others on I, Claudius was made possible by a very generous donation from a regular reader.
 Thanks, Lyn!
 If there’s a movie or TV show you want me to review, please make a donation to my Paypal account and let me know what you’d like me to review.
 I have another request coming up after I finish I, Claudius, so please be patient.